From Eliot Weinberger’s Not Recommended Reading in the London Review of Books:

 The author believes that settled, stable societies have an inevitable tendency toward greater inequality.
 The only substantive countervailing forces are all bad news: mass-mobilization wars, social revolution, plague and state collapse.

-Victor Davis Hanson (see the first link above) offers this summary:
+Victor Davis Hanson (see the second link from top) offers this summary:

 Scheidel argues that history offers few peaceful antidotes to the accumulation of property, money, and leverage in the hands of the few… [He] notes that large estates and monopolies, and the wealthy classes that control them, collapsed only during relatively rare times of chaos.
 The “massive and violent disruptions of the established order” encompass the four horsemen of the redistributive apocalypse, which Scheidel collectively describes as the “the Great Leveler.”